 Introduction to the opportunities and challenges for nurse leaders as related to the past, present, and future use of nursing informatics for nursing practice, administration, education, and research.
 Ethical issues in nursing informatics are explored from a Christian worldview.
-Prerequisites: NURS590, NURS595.
+Prerequisites: NURS585.

-NURS610 • Nursing and Healthcare Organization (NURG)
+NURS610 • Nursing and Healthcare Organization

 Examination of current trends that are redefining the healthcare system to be responsive to the needs of consumers.
-The learner will predict and analyze a healthcare trend.
+The learner will predict and analyze a healthcare trend

-NURS613 • Issues and Trends in Nursing Education 3 credits (CNED, NURG)
+NURS613 • Issues and Trends in Nursing Education

+(CNED, NURG)